Leeds West Indian Carnival

 The Leeds Carnival, also called the Leeds West Indian Carnival or the Chapeltown Carnival, is one of the longest running West Indian carnivals in Europe, having been going since 1967.
 The carnival is held in the Chapeltown and Harehills parts of Leeds every August bank holiday weekend.
-Attendance is estimated at about 150,000.
+Attendance is estimated at 150,000.

 It is a three-day event, climaxing in a carnival procession on Bank Holiday Monday, which starts and finishes in Potternewton Park in Chapeltown.
 A parade of floats and dancers makes its way along Harehills Avenue, down Roundhay Road in Harehills, along Barrack Road and back along Chapeltown Road to the park, where a wide range of stages and stalls provide entertainment and refreshment for carnival-goers.
 Since 2005 this event has been covered by BBC Radio 1Xtra in conjunction with Notting Hill Carnival.

 Carnival Queen and King

 The Carnival Queen is chosen on the Friday before the main event, and in 2008 for the first time a Carnival King was chosen: they were Davina Williams and Tyrone Henry.
 The 2009 King and Queen were Tony and Nicole Isles, who are father and daughter.